wofsauge/IsaacDocs/docs/enums/ModCallbacks.md

 Called when a pill is used.

 Returning any value will have no effect on later callback executions.

+???- example "Example Code"
+    This code will print "Hello World!" everytime any pill is used.
+    ```lua
+    function mod:myFunction(pillEffectID, playerWhoUsedItem, useFlags)
+        print("Hello World!")
+    end
+    mod:AddCallback(ModCallbacks.MC_USE_CARD, mod.myFunction)
+    ```

+    This code will only print "Bad Gas Pill used!" when the Fool pill is used.
+    ```lua
+    function mod:myFunction2(pillEffectID, playerWhoUsedItem, useFlags)
+        print("Bad Gas Pill used!")
+    end
+    mod:AddCallback(ModCallbacks.MC_USE_CARD, mod.myFunction2, PillEffect.PILLEFFECT_BAD_GAS)
+    ```

 |DLC|Value|Name|Function Args| Optional Args|
 |:--|:--|:--|:--|:--|